-This song is dedicated to those who are tired of being used and abused, not only physically but also mentally and emotionally.
-If you feel that your relationship with certain people is not benefiting you, it is time to cut ties.
+This song is dedicated to those who are tired of being used and abused, both physically and mentally, and emotionally.
+If you feel your relationship with certain people is not benefiting you, it is time to cut ties.
 You should love yourself more.

 #10.
 I Will Survive, Gloria Gaynor

 Gloria Gaynor is a musical legend, and her wildly popular breakup song is a timeless classic.
 Unless you’ve been living under a rock, you’ve probably sung it or heard someone else sing it at karaoke!